bhk/scam/reference.md

     [3 4]

 "Rest" parameters (`...NAME`) may appear only as the last of the formal parameter.
-Optional parameters may not be followed by oher optional parameters or a rest parameter.
+Optional parameters may not be followed by other optional parameters or a rest parameter.

 Rest parameters may not be used with macros or inline functions.